 How else can I get practical first aid advice during this period?

-We have a number of resources available to help refresh first aid skills without attending a classroom based course, including:
+We have a number of resources available to help keep your first aid skills refreshed including:

 - Visit our first aid skills page for members of the public.